 What are Family Makeup Requirements?

-To qualify for Section 8 apartments, a household must meet familial makeup requirements.
+To qualify for Section 8 assistance benefits, there are requirements for you and the people who live with you.
 Generally, to qualify for assistance, your household must be considered a family, an elderly household or disabled household.
 To be considered a family household, a dependent child must live within the home.
 To be considered an elderly household, an elderly person who is over 62 years of age must be the head of household or the spouse of the head of household.

 A disabled household has similar requirements to that of an elderly household.
 In order for a household to be considered a disabled household, a single person, head of household or the spouse of the head of household must be classified as disabled.

-After submitting an application for Section 8 Housing, your eligibility will be determined by the PHA that is serving our community.
+After you apply for Section 8 Housing, the PHA serving your community will determine whether you are eligible.
 Your PHA will need to verify your eligibility requirements with other local agencies, your employer and your financial institution.

 How to Apply for Section 8 Housing

 You can submit a Section 8 application by contacting your local Public Housing Agency.
 You will be required to visit an office in person to submit an application and you may be required to complete an eligibility interview with a PHA representative.
-Application methods and requirements can vary by county location.
+Different counties have different rules about requirements and how you can apply.

 After you apply for Section 8, it is very important that you provide the PHA with any documentation that they may request, including: